 Read Also: 19 Best Fun Things To Do in Goa

 4. Enjoy Fireworks in the Ancient City of India

-Diwali and fireworks are synonym of each other.
+Diwali and fireworks are synonyms of each other.
 If you really wish to see the most beautiful fireworks, we recommend you to plan your India tours in the city of Varanasi, the city of temples.
-Flocked by thousands of people round the year, Varanasi welcomes more travellers during the festival season.
+Flocked by thousands of people around the year, Varanasi welcomes more travelers during the festival season.
 The firecrackers and fireworks on the banks of Ganga River enhance your tour experience.
-Shimmering water of Ganges shining with the lights of firecrackers gives spectacular view.
-Dev Deepawali, another major festival in Varanasi is another bigger occasion than Diwali when the ghats of Ganga illuminated with candles, clay diyas and shining moon light.
+Shimmering water of Ganges shining with the lights of firecrackers gives a spectacular view.
+Dev Deepawali, another major festival in Varanasi is another bigger occasion than Diwali when the ghats of Ganga illuminated with candles, clay diyas, and shining moonlight.
 It is celebrated after two weeks of Diwali on full moon night.

 5. Kali Puja and Diwali in Kolkata

 Diwali is mostly associated with the Goddess of wealth.
 It is the time when people around the country worship Goddess Laxmi, Goddess Saraswati, and Lord Ganesha, for seeking blessings of wealth, wisdom and good luck.
 It is the city of Kolkata, which celebrates Diwali by worshiping Goddess Kali.
 Kali Puja in Kolkata is an occasion that you can be a part during your Kolkata tourism.
 On this day, famous Kali temples of Kolkata like Kalighat, Belur Math and Dakshineswar Kali temple are flocked by several devotes across the world.

 6. Golden Diwali at Golden Temple in Amritsar